 When a judge orders an ACT 327 or ACT 328 forensic evaluation to determine if there are concerns regarding the competency, responsibility, and (or) capacity of an individual to proceed within the criminal justice system, Connections will provide a Qualified Psychologist to perform the initial ACT 327 or ACT 328 evaluation, or subsequent ACT 310 Evaluations, as defined in Arkansas Code Annotated (ACA) §§ 5-2-301 through 5-2-329.
-We will contract with Cara Hartfield, PhD Licensed Psychologist PLC located in Washington County and Charles Nichols, Psy.
-D. Clinical Psychologist located in Boone County to conduct the forensic evaluations.
+We will subcontract with The Centers to conduct the forensic evaluations.

 Connections will notify the Forensic Services Program Director of the scheduled date of any ACT 327, ACT 328, or ACT 310 evaluation within five (5) business days of the notification from ASH.
-Connections will ensure the Qualified Psychologist (Cara Hartfield and Charles Nichols) attends annual updates of the forensic certification course approved by DHS and appears in court and gives testimony as required by the court or upon request by DHS and (or) DAABHS.
+Connections will coordinate with The Centers to ensure the Qualified Psychologist attends annual updates of the forensic certification course approved by DHS and appears in court and gives testimony as required by the court or upon request by DHS and (or) DAABHS.